-- send a note to the Mentor on the day you return to school; - telephone or write to your Head of House if the absence is likely to be for more than two days. - contact the school on the day of absence.
+- send a note to the Mentor on the day you return to school; - telephone or write to your Year Lead if the absence is likely to be for more than two days. - contact the school on the day of absence.